jabuan0910/reading-notes-v2/README.md

 To find out more how you can benefit from a growth mindset go [HERE](https://www.atlassian.com/blog/inside-atlassian/growth-mindset).

 ## About me
 My name is James and I'm an aspiring Software Developer.
 I currently live in Kirkland, WA.
-Currently, I'm learning computer programming and software development through [Code Fellows](https://www.codefellows.org/).
+Currently, I'm also learning computer programming and software engineering through [Code Fellows](https://www.codefellows.org/).

 View my link on [GitHub](https://github.com/jabuan0910) or connect with me on [LinkedIn](https://www.linkedin.com/in/jabuan/)